mattdmayberry/Accountable-Politics---Social-Network/README.md

 ### Running Tests
-Unit tests are provided for each python file.
-To run the tests on the command line, the format is: `python test_models.py` Example output from test_models.py:
+There are three unit tests are provided for each python file: test_app.py, test_models.py, and test_forms.py.
+To run the tests on the command line, the format is: `python test_models.py`
+Example output from test_models.py:

 	```